Busto de Bureba

 Busto de Bureba is a municipality and town located in the province of Burgos, Castile and León, Spain.
+According to the 2025 census (INE), the municipality has a population of 140 inhabitants.

+Demographic

 According to the 2004 census (INE), the municipality has a population of 216 inhabitants.

+According to the 2025 census (INE), the municipality has a population of 140 inhabitants.